MahaAlBlooki/alsanaa-emirati-dataset/README.md

 To use this dataset:
 1. Clone the repository
-2. Load the transcripts and audio files
+2. Load transcriptions and audio files
 3. Use any ASR training toolkit (e.g., Whisper, Wav2Vec 2.0) with the preprocessed data